tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 * :ref:`Hybrid legacy <pedestrianHybridLegacy>` : hybrid entity with animator component.
 * :ref:`Pure GPU <pedestrianGPU>` : pure entity with GPU animations.
-* :ref:`Hybrid and GPU <hybridAndGpu>` :  mode that allows you to mix Hybrid animator models for near and GPU animation for far at the same time.
+* :ref:`Hybrid and GPU <hybridAndGpu>` : mode that allows you to mix Hybrid animator models for near view and GPU animation for far view at the same time.
-* **Hybrid On Request And GPU** : Hybrid skin will be load if `PreventHybridSkinTagTag` tag is manually disabled by the user for the specific entity, otherwise it will be animated by GPU.
+* **Hybrid On Request And GPU** : Hybrid skin will load if the `PreventHybridSkinTag` tag is manually disabled by the user for the specific entity; otherwise, it will be animated by GPU.
-* **Hybrid Shape GPU** : hybrid entity animated on GPU in `DOTS` & has hybrid monobehaviour collider to interact with pedestrians in a familiar way.
+* **Hybrid Shape GPU** : hybrid entity animated on GPU in `DOTS` & has a hybrid MonoBehaviour collider to interact with pedestrians in a familiar way.
-* :ref:`Rukhanka <rukhankaSkin>` :  pure entities animated with Rukhanka Animation System in `DOTS`.
+* :ref:`Rukhanka <rukhankaSkin>` : pure entities animated with the Rukhanka Animation System in `DOTS`.
-* :ref:`Rukhanka Hybrid <rukhankaHybridSkin>` :  hybrid entities animated with Rukhanka Animation System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.
+* :ref:`Rukhanka Hybrid <rukhankaHybridSkin>` : hybrid entities animated with the Rukhanka Animation System with a hybrid MonoBehaviour collider & Rigidbody to control or interact with pedestrians in a familiar way.
-* :ref:`Animatron <animatronSkin>` : pure entities animated with Animatron system in `DOTS`.
+* :ref:`Animatron <animatronSkin>` : pure entities animated with the Animatron system in `DOTS`.
-* :ref:`Animatron Hybrid <animatronHybridSkin>` :  hybrid entities animated with Animatron System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.
+* :ref:`Animatron Hybrid <animatronHybridSkin>` : hybrid entities animated with the Animatron System with a hybrid MonoBehaviour collider & Rigidbody to control or interact with pedestrians in a familiar way.

 .. _pedestrianEntityType:

 Entity Type
 """""""""""

-* **No physics** : pedestrian not contains `PhysicsShape` component.
+* **No physics** : pedestrian does not contain a `PhysicsShape` component.
-* **Physics** : pedestrian contains `PhysicsShape` component.
+* **Physics** : pedestrian contains a `PhysicsShape` component.

 Common Settings
 """""""""""""""